 - DO Achieve a higher gear as soon as possible and try to stay there.
-The only way to do this is to leave significantly more space between the vehicle ahead of you - ✓ DO Change gear at 2500 rpm or below if you drive a petrol vehicle and 2000 rpm or below if you drive a diesel vehicle - DO Check your tyre pressures regularly.
-The highway codes advises that this is done weekly - DO Slow down earlier when approaching situations, you might have to stop such as traffic islands or red lights.
-Try to keep the vehicle moving - this technique is known as 'slow to flow'. - X DON'T Carry unnecessary items as additional weight impacts your fuel economy - X DON'T - Keep roof racks or storage boxes attached to your vehicle when they are not in use as they will impact your fuel economy - X DON'T Allow any of these tips to compromise safety.
+The only way to do this is to leave significantly more space between the vehicle ahead of you - DO Change gear at 2500 rpm or below if you drive a petrol vehicle and 2000 rpm or below if you drive a diesel vehicle - DO Check your tyre pressures regularly.
+The highway codes advises that this is done weekly - ✓ DO Slow down earlier when approaching situations, you might have to stop such as traffic islands or red lights.
+Try to keep the vehicle moving - this technique is known as 'slow to flow' - DO Planning your route to minimise mileage shortest routes are always preferable. - DO Avoid extended periods of engine idling - DO If you are not in your vehicle, your engine must be switched off (unless daily walk round checks are being carried out) and you must remove your keys. - ✓ DO Maximise the use of the vehicle's cruise control system. - X DON'T Carry unnecessary items as additional weight impacts your fuel economy - X DON'T Keep roof racks or storage boxes attached to your vehicle when they are not in use as they will impact your fuel economy - X DON'T - Allow any of these tips to compromise safety.

-Drivers' Responsibility Driving in All Weathers
+Driving in All Weathers